JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-connect-to-apis.md

 process is repeated for iOS.

 For simplicity, this and the following examples use the simplified source set names "common", "ios", and "android".
-Typically, this it implies `commonMain`, `iosMain`, and `androidMain`, and similar logic can be defined in the test source sets `commonTest`, `iosTest`, and `androidTest`.
+Typically, this implies `commonMain`, `iosMain`, and `androidMain`, and similar logic can be defined in the test source sets `commonTest`, `iosTest`, and `androidTest`.

 Similar to expected and actual functions, expected and actual properties allow you to use different values on